 2015 hasn’t been a good year for pumpkins or other squash on my allotment plot, the Circus Garden.

 In 2014 I had a huge harvest of pumpkins, onion squash and butternut squash.
 This year I’ve had a handful of each, and many of my squash were much smaller than I’d expected.
-I have no idea why this should be so, but they were perfect for this recipe, the seventh recipe I have created in association with Suma Wholefoods Cooperative and the Suma Bloggers Network.
-Under the terms of our arrangement, I select up to £20 worth of products from the Suma Wholefoods range which Suma provide free of charge.
+I have no idea why this should be so, but they were perfect for this recipe, the seventh recipe I have created in association with Suma Wholefoods Cooperative.
+Under the terms of our arrangement, I select products from the Suma Wholefoods range which Suma provide free of charge.
 From these I create a recipe which appears on the Suma website as well as mine.

 There are a number of steps involved in this recipe but it more than rewards the time taken to put the dish together.
 With its sumptuous array of middle-eastern flavours, this dish is so good that I might just have it for my dinner on Christmas Day.